 What to buy in Japan – The Souvenir Guide

-- You can’t bring back a Sumo Wrestler.
+You can’t bring back a Sumo Wrestler.
 But you CAN bring back totally neato Sumo Wrestling playing cards.
 An added bonus is the pictures of sumo moves on the cards so you can try them out on your friends!
 Endless fun and something you’ll always use that has a cool story.
 Great for all ages.

-- Cliche but who cares: Sake glasses and chopsticks.
+Cliche but who cares: Sake set.

-- DON’T BUY: Bonsai trees (actual plants OR SEEDS) When you beg, “They’re only just a Christmas gift for my grandpa!”
+Customs officers don’t play around.
+When you beg, “They’re only just a Christmas gift for my grandpa!”
 The customs officers will just roll their eyes as they throw them in the trash.
 But hey, we got to keep the cup that the trees would’ve grown in.
 Thanks!

 Where to go Souvenir Shopping in Tokyo